jm0x/learnbydoing/docs/development_progress.md

 - [x] Create authentication UI (login/register)
 - [x] Design dashboard layout

+### 5. Configuration Updates (March 2025)
+- [x] Changed backend port from 8000 to 9090 due to port conflicts
+- [x] Updated all test scripts to use the new port
+- [x] Updated documentation to reflect port changes
+- [x] Ensured all API integration tests pass with new configuration

 ## Current Status

 The project has a working authentication system with the following features: